psidnell/ofexport2/DONE-2014-11-Nov.md

 - Add Markdown format
 - Generate todo & change log as part of build
 - Text output formats should skip roots
+- Projects/Folders should be interleaved in their original order  (awkward - worth the cost?)
 - delete main test (replaced by integration tests)
 - Write integration tests to test options